JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml
    ```

+   Note: In the cli arguments simply specify the path to the folder of the `profile.yaml`m not the `.yaml` file itself.
+See the example command above.

   For custom CPU core allocation, add the `-c` flag (e.g with 20 cores) or adapt the `profiles/hpc/config.yaml` file:
    ```bash
    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml -c 20